Egypt parliament set to meet, defying army

-CAIRO Egypt's parliamentary speaker said the chamber would reconvene on Tuesday after the new, Islamist president defied the generals by quashing their decision to dissolve the assembly last month.
+CAIRO Egypt's parliamentary speaker said the chamber would reconvene on Tuesday after the new, Islamist president risked a showdown with the generals by quashing their decision to dissolve the assembly last month.

-Responding a day after Mohamed Mursi's decree, the army on Monday defended its action to dissolve parliament and, in an apparent swipe at the president, said it was confident "all state institutions" would respect the constitution and the law.

-The row, barely a week since Mursi took office, threatens new uncertainty for a nation whose economy is on the ropes and where many are anxious for an end to the political turmoil after 17 turbulent months since the fall of Hosni Mubarak.

-Parliament speaker Saad al-Katatni, in remarks carried by the state news agency, said the lower house would sit from noon (1000 GMT) on Tuesday, in defiance of the army's order to dismiss parliament a month ago, a move based on a court ruling.
+Quoted by the state news agency on Monday, Saad al-Katatni, who like President Mohamed Mursi hails from the long-suppressed Muslim Brotherhood, said the lower house would sit from noon (1000 GMT) on Tuesday, defying the army's order to dismiss parliament a month ago, based on a court ruling.

-Katatni, like Mursi, hails from the Muslim Brotherhood, the long-time adversary of Mubarak and the other military men who ruled Egypt for six decades until June 30, when power was formally handed over to Mursi by the army council.
+Mursi issued his decree to recall parliament on Sunday barely a week after he took office.
+That threatened fresh uncertainty for a nation whose economy is on the ropes and where many are anxious for calm after 17 turbulent months since the fall of Hosni Mubarak.

 "Early confrontation," wrote Al-Akhbar newspaper, summing up Mursi's decision which could end a brief honeymoon with the military council, led by Field Marshal Hussein Tantawi.

-Yet earlier in the day, Mursi and Tantawi showed no hint of discord when the president attended a military parade.
-Seated side-by-side, Mursi and Tantawi turned to each other in a brief jovial exchange, television images showed.
+Yet Mursi and Tantawi showed no hint of discord on Monday when the president, as he did last week, attended a military parade.
+Seated next to each other, Mursi and Tantawi turned to each other in a brief jovial exchange, television images showed.

-The military council which had run Egypt since Mubarak was toppled in February 2011 sought to trim the president's authority before the handover on June 30.
+The military council which had run Egypt since Mubarak was toppled in February 2011 sought to trim the president's authority before handing over to Mursi on June 30.
 It had dissolved parliament and taken legislative power for itself.

 Mursi's decision hands those powers back to a parliament packed with his Islamist allies.
 He also ordered new elections for parliament - once a constitution is passed by referendum.

-The dispute is part of a broader power struggle which could take years to play out, pitting long sidelined Islamists against the generals seeking to keep their privileges and status and a wider establishment still filled with Mubarak-era officials.
+The row is part of a broader power struggle which could take years to play out, pitting the long sidelined Islamists against generals whose fellow officers ran Egypt for six decades and a wider establishment still packed with Mubarak-era officials.

-Responding to Mursi's challenge, the military council said in a statement read out on state television it had dissolved parliament based on ruling by the Supreme Constitutional Court, and had always acting to support "the will of the people."

-It also said it "was confident all institutions of state will respect constitutional decrees", an apparent jibe at the Brotherhood president, and affirmed "the importance of the sovereignty of law and the constitution" to protect the state.
+It could also set the Brotherhood, the biggest winner so far in Egypt's political transformation, against liberal rivals and against the judiciary, which has juggled cases challenging every step of the nation's trouble road to democracy.

+The Supreme Constitutional Court, whose ruling led to parliament being dissolved, asserted that its decisions were final and binding, in a statement issued after the court met in emergency session in response to Mursi's decree.

-After a meeting over Mursi's decree, the supreme court said its decisions were final and binding, and said it would review cases challenging the decree's constitutionality on Tuesday.
+The court also said it would review cases challenging the constitutionality of Mursi's decree on Tuesday.

 PLAYING DOWN CONFRONTATION